KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 1) Install Unity editor 2021.3 or later versions;

+2) Download and import the project linked with this repo

-2) Install all the following required packages from `Window -> Package Manager`:
+3) Install all the following required packages from `Window -> Package Manager -> Search`:
    - **AR Foundation**;
    - **ARCore XR Plugin**;

+4) Install all the following extension package from `Window -> Package Manager -> Add package from disk `:
-   - **ARCore Extensions (link: ....)**;
+   - **ARCore Extensions (download link: https://drive.google.com/file/d/1cEnSbLQyr5M0FrztjtlwNCZ_kBMKIbGT/view?usp=sharing)**; [SOBSTITUTE WITH GITHUB LINK]

-3) Connect to the ARCore Cloud Anchor API from  `Edit -> Project Settings -> XR Plug-in Management -> ARCore Extensions` by selecting the option `API Key` from the drop-down menu `Android Authentication Strategy` and pasting the following key `AIzaSyAfzBVfUoXcPlFHWhEW8Xl5K8NBVBe5RBI`;
+5) Connect to the ARCore Cloud Anchor API from  `Edit -> Project Settings -> XR Plug-in Management -> ARCore Extensions` by selecting the option `API Key` from the drop-down menu `Android Authentication Strategy` and pasting the following key `AIzaSyAfzBVfUoXcPlFHWhEW8Xl5K8NBVBe5RBI`;

-4) If the previous `API Key` does not work please follow this procedure to generate your own API Key: (link: .....);
+6) If the previous `API Key` does not work please follow this procedure to generate your own API Key: (link: https://cloud.google.com/docs/authentication/api-keys?ref_topic=6262490&visit_id=637954035540901895-2222129602&rd=1);